 2. Mortar-Set Installation (Concrete Base) Of Flastone

-- Process: Flagstones are embedded in a concrete base and secured with mortar.
+- Flagstones are embedded in a concrete base and secured with mortar.

 - Advantages: